Amalfi Coast Yacht Charter

 Amalfi itself, once a powerful maritime republic, still reflects its historic importance through its architecture and urban structure.
 Its cathedral, dominating the town from above, blends Arab, Norman and Byzantine influences — a direct legacy of its role as a key trading power across the Mediterranean during the Middle Ages.

 Positano offers a completely different atmosphere.
-Its pastel-coloured houses descend in layers towards the sea, forming a natural amphitheatre that creates one of the most recognisable coastal settings in the world.
+Its pastel-coloured houses descend in layers towards the sea, forming a natural amphitheatre that creates one of the world's most recognisable coastal settings.
 From a yacht, its vertical structure and geometry become even more striking, far beyond the postcard image experienced from land.

 Sorrento introduces openness and perspective.
 Positioned above the cliffs overlooking the Bay of Naples, it has long served as a strategic gateway to the Amalfi Coast.
 Its broader views, easier access and proximity to Naples make it one of the most practical embarkation points for a well-planned Amalfi Coast yacht charter.